Sustainable WPI

 Innovation Studio

-- LEED (Leadership in Energy and Environmental Design) Certification: This is one of five LEED-certified buildings on campus—others are East Hall and the Sports & Recreation Center (LEED Gold), Faraday Hall (LEED Silver), and the Bartlett Center (LEED).
-To earn LEED certification, buildings must be energy efficient, conserve resources, and contribute to the well-being of those who
+• LEED (Leadership in Energy and Environmental Design) Certification: The Innovation Studio is one of five LEED-certified buildings on campus.
+To earn LEED certification, buildings must be energy efficient, conserve resources, and contribute to the well-being of those who use them.

-- Sustainable Materials: Eighty percent of the wood used in the building is Forest Stewardship Council certified, meaning that the wood comes from responsibly managed forests.
-Sustainable content can also be found in the glass curtain wall, ceilings, window shades, and carpet tiles; 70% of the materials used in construction were manufactured within 500 miles of WPI.
+• Sustainable Materials: Eighty percent of the wood used in the building is Forest Stewardship Council certified, meaning that the wood comes from responsibly managed forests.
+Sustainable content can also be found in the glass curtain wall, ceilings, window shades, and carpet tiles; 70 percent of the materials used in construction were manufactured within 500 miles of WPI.

 Sports & Recreation Center

-- Water-Saving Restrooms: Water is a limited resource that should be conserved—waterless urinals, flushometers on toilets, and water-conserving faucets help reduce water use.
+• Water-Saving Restrooms: Waterless urinals, flushometers on toilets, and water-conserving faucets help reduce water use.

-- Paperless Hand Drying: Specialized hand dryers, which cost less to operate than heated air hand dryers, generate fewer carbon emissions, and are more hygienic than paper towels, are used in restrooms, reducing paper use and waste.
+• Paperless Hand Drying: Specialized hand dryers are used in restrooms, reducing paper use and waste.
+They also cost less to operate than heated air hand dryers, generate fewer carbon emissions, and are more hygienic than paper towels.

-- Sustainable and Recycled Materials: The use of bamboo on feature walls and some ceilings help preserve hardwood forests (bamboo looks and acts like wood, but can be harvested after only three years of growth as opposed to oak, which is harvested after 100).
+• Sustainable and Recycled Materials: The use of bamboo on feature walls and some ceilings helps preserve hardwood forests (bamboo looks and acts like wood but can be harvested after only three years of growth as opposed to oak, which is harvested after 100).
 Countertops are also made from recycled glass mixed with a cement binder and pigment.

 Alumni Field